GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Coding is "90 percent finished" for half of the total coding time.
-Debugging is "99 percent complete" most of the time.
+> ### Programming is programming.
+If you get good at programming, it doesn't matter which language you learned it in, because you'll be able to do programming in any language.
 >
-> ~ *Fred Brooks*
+> ~ *Richard Stallman*

 ---
 ## 🏎 Quick Facts